bakpakin/Fennel/CONTRIBUTING.md

 We also accept code contributions on the [GitHub mirror][5] if you prefer not to use email.
-For smaller changes, you can also push your changes to a branch on a public git remote hosted anywhere you like and ask someone on IRC or the mailing list to take a look.
-This is not a good choice when the change requires nontrivial discussion.
+For smaller changes, you can also push your changes to a branch on a public git remote hosted anywhere you like and ask someone on IRC/Matrix or the mailing list to take a look.

 Please note that it is **ethically unacceptable** to submit patches (to this project or any other) which you did not author yourself without